cdrckrgt/FEBOL.jl/README.md

 gif(m,x,f,p,18)
 ```
+The resulting trajectory is saved as a gif.
+The jammer is a red triangle.
 <p align="center">
 <img src="http://stanford.edu/~dressel/gifs/gif3.gif"/>
 </p>
-Alternatively, you can use a `GreedyPolicy`:
+Alternatively, you can use a greedy entropy minimizing policy that considers 8 different directions (45 degrees apart).
 ```
 using FEBOL